 If you want an audio version, click this link for a recording of the entire Easy Voter Guide, with thanks to Kendra Demler.

-For more information about what is on California ballots and the 12 state propositions, watch the What is on My Ballot 60 minute workshop delivered by the Key to Community team:
+For more information about what was on the November 3, 2020 ballot in California and the 12 state propositions, watch the What is on My Ballot 60 minute workshop delivered by the Key to Community team: